bartoszlenar/Validot/.github/README.md

 Please check the [official Microsoft document](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md) that lists all the platforms that can use it on.

-### Reliability
+### Versioning

-Unit tests coverage hits 100% very close, it can be detaily verified on [codecov.io](https://codecov.io/gh/bartoszlenar/Validot/branch/master).

 [Semantic versioning](https://semver.org/) is being used very strictly.
 Major version is updated only when there is a breaking change, no matter how small it might be (e.g. adding extra function to the public interface).
 On the other hand, huge pack of new features will bump the minor version only.

+Before every major version update, at least one preview version is published.

+### Reliability

+Unit tests coverage hits 100% very close, it can be detaily verified on [codecov.io](https://codecov.io/gh/bartoszlenar/Validot/branch/master).

 Before publishing, each release is tested on the [latest versions](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources) of operating systems: